Naturalism (philosophy): Ancient and medieval philosophy

 Western metaphysical naturalism originated in ancient Greek philosophy.
 The earliest pre-Socratic philosophers, especially the Milesians (Thales, Anaximander, and Anaximenes) and the atomists (Leucippus and Democritus), were labeled by their peers and successors "the physikoi" (from the Greek φυσικός or physikos, meaning "natural philosopher" borrowing on the word φύσις or physis, meaning "nature") because they investigated natural causes, often excluding any role for gods in the creation or operation of the world.
-This eventually led to fully developed systems such as Epicureanism, which sought to explain everything that exists as the product of atoms falling and swerving in a void.
+Archelaus was the one who first brought this philosophy to Athens, eventually leading to fully developed systems such as Epicureanism, which sought to explain everything that exists as the product of atoms falling and swerving in a void.

 Aristotle surveyed the thought of his predecessors and conceived of nature in a way that charted a middle course between their excesses.

-Plato's world of eternal and unchanging Forms, imperfectly represented in matter by a divine Artisan, contrasts sharply with the various mechanistic Weltanschauungen, of which atomism was, by the fourth century at least, the most prominent This debate was to persist throughout the ancient world.
+Plato's world of eternal and unchanging Forms, imperfectly represented in matter by a divine Artisan, contrasts sharply with the various mechanistic worldview, of which atomism was, by the fourth century at least, the most prominent This debate was to persist throughout the ancient world.
 Atomistic mechanism got a shot in the arm from Epicurus while the Stoics adopted a divine teleology The choice seems simple: either show how a structured, regular world could arise out of undirected processes, or inject intelligence into the system.
 This was how Aristotle… when still a young acolyte of Plato, saw matters.
 Cicero… preserves Aristotle's own cave-image: if troglodytes were brought on a sudden into the upper world, they would immediately suppose it to have been intelligently arranged.
 But Aristotle grew to abandon this view; although he believes in a divine being, the Prime Mover is not the efficient cause of action in the Universe, and plays no part in constructing or arranging it But, although he rejects the divine Artificer, Aristotle does not resort to a pure mechanism of random forces.
 Instead he seeks to find a middle way between the two positions, one which relies heavily on the notion of Nature, or phusis.

 With the rise and dominance of Christianity in the West and the later spread of Islam, metaphysical naturalism was generally abandoned by intellectuals.
 Thus, there is little evidence for it in medieval philosophy.